toastdriven/alligator/docs/tutorial.rst

     from alligator import Gator

-    # Connect to a locally-running Beanstalk server.
+    # Connect to the globally available SQS service.
     gator = Gator('sqs://us-west-2/')